 Voluntary experience is just as valuable as paid experience and will provide clear evidence of commitment.
 A good place to search for volunteering opportunities is your local branch of the National Association for Voluntary and Community Action (NAVCA).

-The number and type of organisations that employ staff in information, advice and guidance (IAG) functions have expanded over recent years.
-You may need to look beyond the job title to identify possible opportunities, as only a few go under the heading of adult guidance worker.
+The number and type of organisations that employ staff in IAG functions has expanded over recent years.
+You may need to look beyond the job title to identify possible opportunities, as only a few are advertised under the title of adult guidance worker.

 Organisation and funding structures vary across the UK and this in turn affects the types of employment available.

-Adult guidance in Scotland, Wales and Northern Ireland is mainly delivered respectively by:
+Adult guidance in Northern Ireland, Wales and Scotland is mainly delivered respectively by:

 In England, a careers advice service is offered by the National Careers Service and private careers companies.

 - private industry.

 - Jobs in Advice

 - Local Government Jobs